 EIOPA, therefore, proposes to “focus the PEPP conversation on value for money,” suggesting that “in the short-term, to aid the supply of PEPPs and to reflect the initial expenses of introducing PEPPs to the market, PEPP fees may be temporarily higher than in the medium to long-term”.

-Before the summer, pension industry association PensionsEurope identified reform of the PEPP, which it so far characterised as a “failure,” as one of the main priorities for the incoming European Commission
+Before the summer, pension industry association PensionsEurope proposed reforming the PEPP, which so far is characterised as a “failure”, as one of the main priorities for the incoming European Commission.

 Commenting on the staff paper, PensionsEurope chief executive officer Matti Leppälä said it presented “interesting ideas.”
 However, he noted that it would be for the European Commission to come up with legislation to amend the PEPP.